NVIDIA/ais-k8s/monitoring/alloy/README.md

 The `ethtool` value sets `device_include` on the unix exporter's ethtool collector (disabled when unset).
 `metrics_include` is optional; when unset, the chart uses a default regex limited to NIC-health counters.
+The collector reads driver-level NIC counters and needs the `NET_ADMIN` capability, which is not added by default.
+See [the default alloy-config values](./config/alloy-config/default.yaml) for the values to set.

 For internal deployment values, see the `ais-infra` repo.